-Learning at Work was formed in 2007 to provide a forum for FE Colleges to share best practice, link to key FE sector bodies and offer a national delivery mechanism to major employers.
+Learning at Work was formed in 2007 to provide an outlet for FE Colleges to share best practice, link to key FE sector bodies and offer a national delivery mechanism to learners and employers.

-This forum expanded rapidly and we now provide a variety of services to the FE sector, including high-quality learning materials, access to priority learners through our established links to employers, new funding streams and general support.
-We have also helped employers – including Ford, Rentokil Initial, BUPA, Barchester Healthcare, ISS Mediclean and National Grid – with their training requirements.
+This forum expanded rapidly and we now provide a variety of services to the FE sector, including high-quality learning materials that are available online and in hard copy, access to priority learners through our dedicated call centre in Leeds and funding and curriculum support.
+We have also helped employers – including HC-One, Rentokil Initial, BUPA, Barchester Healthcare, Interserve and G4S – with their training requirements.

 Our experienced team has worked alongside numerous providers and employers to maximise key initiatives that support the delivery of recognised training, leading to accredited qualifications.
 Our testimonial page is proof of the strong working partnerships that we create and how our services have assisted a range of organisations to meet their objectives.

 We believe that we practice what we preach and have a clear strategy on the development of our employees and their access to training programmes.
-All employees have undertaken the NCFE Equality and Diversity Level 2 qualification and we have also rolled out NVQ and VRQ courses to the team.
+All employees undertake the NCFE Equality and Diversity Level 2 qualification and we have also rolled out other short technical certificate courses to the team.
 In 2008, we took on a 16-year-old apprentice, Emma, who was looking to learn skills within a working environment.
 During her time with the company she completed her Business Administration Apprenticeship at Level 2 and Level 3.
 This meant she worked four days in the office and had a one-day placement at a local college.
 We structured her payments above the recommended Apprenticeship salary and complemented this with a bonus scheme that rewarded her when she reached personal development milestones or hit company targets.
 Emma found the experience extremely valuable and adapted well to the rigours of the workplace, meaning that she was far more sought after by potential employers, compared to peers who had solely studied within an academic environment.
 Her career is progressing beyond her initial expectations and she was a real credit to the Apprenticeship scheme and her college provider.
+This has been replicated each year since then and we currently have three Apprentices working within the company.

 Our commitment to the environment mirrors our overall Corporate Social Responsibilities and we ensure that we reduce our impact on the Earth’s resources wherever possible.
 Our biggest use of resources centres on the production of our learning materials.
 Therefore we ensure that we use a printing company who share our respect for the environment.